 Frequently Asked Questions

+Get quick answers to common questions about our roofing services, processes, and what sets us apart in the industry.
 We've answered as many frequently asked questions below as possible.
 If you don't see your question answered, please contact us.

 How does the Million Dollar Guarantee work?

-roofclaim.com provides a 2-year labor warranty in addition to the warranty provided by the manufacturer.
-The roofclaim.com warranty is valid for 2 years only. roofclaim.com shall assume all costs to repair and/or replace any imperfection due to its failure to install the work in a professional manner.
-The roofclaim.com warranty excludes the following events outside the scope of the contract: Failure of the homeowner to maintain the roofing system Vandalism and/or acts of sabotage Damage caused by additional projects, repairs, or construction to the property not performed by roofclaim.com Acts of God (including but not limited to wind, lightning, hurricane, tornado, hailstorm, sinkholes, impact of foreign objects, and other naturally occurring events) You can expect to receive your warranty package from roofclaim.com by email 10 business days after you have paid in full.
+RoofClaim provides a 2-year labor warranty in addition to the warranty provided by the manufacturer.
+The RoofClaim warranty is valid for 2 years only.
+RoofClaim shall assume all costs to repair and/or replace any imperfection due to its failure to install the work in a professional manner.
+The RoofClaim warranty excludes the following events outside the scope of the contract:

-Who created roofclaim.com?
+Who created RoofClaim?

-What is the roofclaim.com process?
+What is the RoofClaim process?

 Dealing with insurance companies can be confusing and stressful.
-Therefore, it is roofclaim.com's mission to make the roof replacement process and our communication with the insurance company hassle-free and easy for you to follow.
-Here is a step by step breakdown of our process: We examine your roof and check for any damage.
+Therefore, it is RoofClaim's mission to make the roof replacement process, and our communication with the insurance company hassle-free and easy for you to follow.
+Here is a step-by-step breakdown of our process: We examine your roof and check for any damage.
 If damage is detected, we will begin communication with your insurance company after you file a claim.
 You will open a new claim with your insurance company and provide them with the following information: Date of event (storm date), Type of damage (wind, hail, leaks, etc.), Condition of the house (Is the home livable/unlivable?).
 If there is structural damage, a general contractor is required.
-Do you need any emergency services? (tarp) If a tarp is needed, please see separate article located here: You will receive a claim number and will be assigned an adjuster from your insurance company to perform an inspection of the damage.
+Do you need any emergency services? (tarp) If a tarp is needed, please see separate article located here: https://roofclaim.com/roofing/emergency-roof-tarping/.
+You will receive a claim number and will be assigned an adjuster from your insurance company to perform an inspection of the damage.
 We send a diagram and estimate to your insurance company.
-A roofclaim.com representative and field adjuster from the insurance company will be at the adjuster meeting.
+A RoofClaim representative and field adjuster from the insurance company will be at the adjuster meeting.
 The insurance field adjuster will create a report that details the damages found and sends that report to the desk adjuster, who reviews and makes a determination on the claim.
 Once the claim is approved and all homeowner responsibilities (deductible, HOA approval, etc.) are met, we will pull permits, order materials, and add you to the install schedule.
 The homeowner is responsible for paying the deductible.
 The deductible is due on the first day of install.
 After the install, we will process all the documents required by your insurance company in order to have the remainder of the claim paid out.
 The warranty package will be sent (via email) 10 business days after the claim has been paid in full.

 How do I obtain a wind mitigation report?